How to buy debt portfolios as a new Debt Buyer or Investor?

 Things to look for and analyze in the masked data file

 An unmasked file including the above data:

-If you are a noob in the business of buying debt, start purchasing with a small amount as little as $3000 which is offered by some verified sellers.
+If you are a rookie in the business of buying debt, start purchasing with a small amount as little as $3000, which some verified sellers offered.
 However, the portfolios between $5000 and $100k are readily available.
 Your only aim should be to gain maximum profit so that you can buy larger portfolios as you grow.
 If you are successful in buying the debt at the right price with the good collection network and strategy then — wash and repeat.
 Remember that you won’t be able to collect from all the debtors.
 In some cases, the debt portfolios provide a little profit for the purchasers of debt if they don’t buy it at the right price.
-Also, not all portfolios are the same, some liquidate better than others even know they look alike and come from the same carve out of the portfolio.
+Also, not all portfolios are the same; some liquidate better than others, even know they look alike and come from the same carve out of the portfolio.
 It’s a risky business even if you are in the right networks of agencies and following the right collection strategy.
 Debt buying is more in less a matching game.